satya-pavan/DS_specialization_getting_and_cleaning_data/README.md

 	4. Appropriately labels the data set with descriptive variable names.
 	5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Note: This script assumes that the file is downloaded and available in local directory